icub-tech-iit/documentation/docs/icub_operating_systems/icubos/jetpack.md

 # The NVIDIA JetPack - Introduction

-This guide is intended for a developer that wants to flash and setup the Nvidia Jetson Xavier board for the iCub head.
+This guide is intended for developers who want to flash and set up the [Nvidia Jetson Xavier boards](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-xavier-series/) (i.e., AXG, NX).

-The unit uses a [ConnectTech carrier board](https://connecttech.com/product/quark-carrier-nvidia-jetson-xavier-nx/), so the preliminary instructions will be focused on that specific hardware.
+These units use a ConnectTech carrier board ([Quark](https://connecttech.com/product/quark-carrier-nvidia-jetson-xavier-nx/) for the Xavier NX, [Rogue](https://connecttech.com/product/rogue-carrier-nvidia-jetson-agx-xavier/) for the AGX), so the preliminary instructions will be focused on that specific hardware.

 # Requirements